Academic Progression Policy

 Dismissal from a Clinical Site

-If a student is asked/told to leave a clerkship assignment and/or site by the preceptor or administrator of a facility for the rest of the clerkship, the student must immediately notify the Director of Clinical Education (DCE) or designee in person or by telephone.
-If the DCE is notified by the preceptor or administrative staff from the site that the student will not be welcomed back to complete their assigned clinical experience for academic, professional or behavioral reasons, the student will be required to meet with the SPC.
+If a student is asked/told to leave a clerkship assignment and/or site by the preceptor or administrator of a facility for the remainder of the clerkship, the student must immediately notify the Course Director and/or Director of Curriculum or designee in person or by telephone.
+If the Course Director and/or Director of Curriculum is notified by the preceptor or administrative staff from the site that the student will not be welcomed back to complete their assigned clinical experience for academic, professional, or behavioral reasons, the student will be required to meet with the SPC.
+The SPC will determine the disposition and progression of the student within the program.

 Examination/Evaluation Challenge

-A student who has a test question challenge in a graded examination must submit an official challenge form supplied by the program.
-The forms will be accepted 24 hours after test grades are released.
-The student must be prepared with a minimum of two (2) peer-reviewed resources to support the alternative answer.
+A student with a test question challenge in a graded examination must submit an official challenge form supplied by the program.
+The forms will be accepted no later than 24 hours after test grades are released.
+The student must be prepared with at least two (2) peer-reviewed resources to support the alternative answer.
 The course director will respond to the review request within five (5) business days with a decision.
 Course directors may choose to meet with the student for further discussion.

 Grade Appeal

 Grades submitted to the Registrar are considered final.
-Any appeal of a grade needs to be processed through the Office of PA Admission and Student Affairs by contacting Rubina Hackbusch at rubinah@med.unr.edu or by calling (775) 682-7669.
+Grade appeals must be processed through the Office of Student Affairs in the PA Program.